 In 1927, Immanuel Lutheran Church experienced a major schism amongst its parishioners.
 The dispute over doctrine led 40 families to leave and, on May 20, 1928, form Christ Lutheran Church.
-Two months later they called Pastor Andrew Dornfeld as their first pastor.
+Two months later they called Pastor Arnold Dornfeld as their first pastor.
 Under his leadership they chose to build a church on the corner of 3rd and Walnut, a building which was completed and dedicated on February 10, 1929.

 Pastor Dornfeld served Christ Lutheran Church until 1944 when failing health caused him to step down.
 The call committee then convinced Pastor T.P.
 Bradtke to leave his teaching job at a Lutheran High School and become Christ Lutheran's second pastor.
 He went on to serve here for 43 years.

 Pastor Bradtke's years as pastor saw the end of German services in 1959, the switch from the Wisconsin Synod to the Missouri Synod in 1964, and the building of a new church building, the current Christ Lutheran Church, in 1969.
 In 1986, near the completion of the multipurpose room and new Sunday School rooms, Pastor Bradtke announce his intention to retire.